Eric Dinerstein's Nature Essays

 Eric Dinerstein

-Eric is the Director of Biodiversity and Wildlife Solutions at RESOLVE, a nonprofit organization that forges sustainable solutions to critical environmental, social, and public health challenges by creating innovative partnerships where they are least likely and most needed.
-He is the head of RESOLVE's Biodiversity and Wildlife Solutions program, which combines creative field-oriented approaches to conservation with innovative science and technology to dramatically improve how we monitor and protect endangered wildlife, their habitats and the communities who rely upon them.
-RESOLVE is currently teaming up with other groups to map a global "safety net" for the planet that would protect and connect 50 percent of the world's land area.
-The effort was launched and funded by the Leonardo DiCaprio Foundation as part of a larger $20 million grant that aims to accelerate ocean and land conservation initiatives, indigenous rights, and innovative solutions to the climate crisis.
-(The Leonardo DeCaprio Foundation is now part of a larger organization called Re:wild)
+Eric is the CEO of Nightjar and a Senior Expert at RESOLVE, a nonprofit organization that forges sustainable solutions to critical environmental, social, and public health challenges by creating innovative partnerships where they are least likely and most needed.
+He is the head of RESOLVE's Biodiversity and Wildlife Solutions program, which combines creative field-oriented approaches to conservation with innovative science and technology to dramatically improve how we monitor and protect endangered wildlife, their habitats, and the communities who rely upon them.
+RESOLVE is currently teaming up with other groups to map a Global Saftey Net for the planet that would protect and connect 30 percent of the world's land area.

-You can access Eric's essays in PDF format from the list below.
+You can access all of Eric's essays published in The Village News from the list below.

 2024